 There’s no denying that over the past 3 years there has been a large adoption of smartphones globally.
 It seems like everyone has one these days.
 Take a few seconds to look at stats like these and it’s easy to conclude that soon a mobile phone that can only be used to make phone calls will soon be a thing of the past.

-Here at 7shifts (as with many other SaaS companies I am sure), we’ve seen an increasing demand for mobile functionality with our employee scheduling app.
+Here at 7shifts (as with many other SaaS companies I am sure), we’ve seen an increasing demand for mobile functionality with our mobile scheduling app.
 And it’s impacted our roadmap significantly.
 We’ve had to refocus our efforts on mobile because being able to do everything on your smartphone is no longer a want – it’s an expectation.

 A recent survey conducted by SoftwareAdvice, an online resource for employee scheduling technology, aimed to gauge employees’ interest in mobile scheduling apps across different industries.
 They found that employees in the restaurant and bar industry were most likely to use employee scheduling software if it was offered to them.